 Landlord Contents Insurance

 This type of insurance will ensure the protection of any furnishings that are left for tenants.
-Theft from tenants (or their guests) could result in a substantial bill for replacing furniture and electrical items.
-Likewise, if any furnishings are damaged by a break in then landlords need to be covered too.
-The assumption that standard contents home insurance will provide adequate protection is an assumption that many first-time landlords make but this is not the case.
+Theft from tenants (or their guests) could result in a substantial bill for replacing furniture and electrical items as could any furnishings damaged by a break in so landlords need to be covered too.
+Many new landlords assume that standard contents home insurance will provide adequate protection but this is not the case.

 Most landlord contents insurance policies will provide liability insurance free of charge, an essential insurance, no matter how competent the landlord.